WilliamChelman/ng-helper/README.md

 ### Serve

 You can serve multiple applications and libraries with just one line of code using `ng-helper serve`.
-With, served libraries are automatically rebuilt on code modification, and the app(s) using it as well.
+With this, served libraries are automatically rebuilt on code modification, and the apps using them as well.

 ```bash
   Usage: ng-helper serve [options] [projects...]